umich-hist-399/campus-histories/essays/state-street-suffrage.md

 When prominent Suffragists were visiting to speak, members of The Ann Arbor Equal Suffrage Association would distribute window cards to businesses primarily along State Street to advertise the upcoming event.
 A news article from October 4th, 1912 states that out of all the businessmen asked to display the window cards, **"only two made violent objection to equal suffrage, and no one refused to have a card put in his window"** (Behnke 1912, F3).
 This suggests that the University of Michigan and Ann Arbor were generally on board with women’s suffrage in 1912, which was eight years before the 19th Amendment was passed.
 One could imply that the University of Michigan was more progressive than many other places in the United States at the time.

-{% include figure.html class="img-center" width="100%" caption="Window cards like these would be placed in windows to advertise upcoming speakers." src="/images/suffragiststatement.jpg" %}
+{% include figure.html class="img-center" width="100%" caption="Window cards like these would be placed in windows to advertise upcoming speakers.
+Image curtesy of Bentley Historical Library." src="/images/suffragiststatement.jpg" %}

 ## Newberry Hall